 With the PTSD program, firefighters and police officers can get the medical services needed to allow them to get back to their jobs.
 Connecting those whose jobs put them in contact with mental trauma with all available resources can help them so they can get back to a healthy life.

-For anyone looking to connect first responders with this assistance, the best place to start is to contact the city's benefits coordinator or find out more about assistance for law enforcement and firefighters by contacting Zorrina Harmon of the SC State Firefighters Association at 803.454.1802 or email@example.com.
+For anyone looking to connect first responders with this assistance, the best place to start is to contact the city's benefits coordinator.
+They can also find out more about assistance for law enforcement and firefighters by contacting Zorrina Harmon of the SC State Firefighters Association at 803.454.1802 or firstname.lastname@example.org.